Most Affordable (Cheap!) East Bay Summer Camps - 510 Families

 Register >

-Wow, now that’s a great price with full coverage for working families!
-Combination of indoor and outdoor camp activities with one field trip per week.
-7:30 am to 6 pm.
+That’s a great price with good coverage for working families (sadly, a lot less than last year, but extended care is available)!
+A combination of indoor and outdoor camp activities with one field trip per week.

 Register >